Hemisphaerota cyanea: Defense

 Once the fecal thatch is constructed, the larva is both concealed and physically shielded.
 Another crucial aspect of this defense mechanism is the fact that the larva and its fecal thatch are anchored to the plant/ substrate at essentially all times.
-The sharp tarsal claws of the larva are inserted into the substrate to provide this anchorage.
+The sharp tarsal claws of the larvae are inserted into the substrate to provide this anchorage.
 Significant leverage is required to pry a larva loose from its leaf.
 The larva is more vulnerable when it is mobile, but it hardly ever is.
 When feeding, the larva will move extremely slow without ever disengaging all of its tarsal claws from the substrate at once.

 Through postural movements of the body, the larva can use its thatch as an active defensive tool.
 By flexing and rotating the caudal fork on the abdominal tip (where all the fecal strands are anchored to), the larva can tilt the thatch to the right or left if one side of the thatch is poked/ disturbed.
 The larva can also shift the thatch upward or downward, depending on where the disturbance is coming from.